In this article

-Both types of plans will require you to renew your coverage annually or monthly.
+Both plans will require you to renew your coverage annually or monthly.

 Insurance plans cover significantly fewer types of treatments.
 They usually will not cover elective or cosmetic procedures, but discount programs will.

-Most insurance providers have annual coverage caps, meaning they stop covering treatments after you spend a certain amount of money (typically $1,000 to $2,000).
+Most insurance providers have annual coverage caps.
+This means they stop covering treatments after you spend a certain amount of money.
+This is typically between $1,000 and $2,000.
 Discount programs have no annual limits.